 The summer school school tutors are leading exponents of their instruments and this concert showcases their skills.
 The result is a public concert at Clowne Community Centre where they get a chance to show why we hold them in such high esteem.
 Members of the public are able to attend this free event and we encourage delegates to invite local friends and family as well as members of the local banding community.

 End of course concert

 After the outdoor concert, attention turns to the formal end of course concert.
 This is a formal concert where again members of the public, local bands, friends and families are welcome to attend.
-It takes place in the main school hall at Heritage High School.
+It takes place in the main school hall at Shirebrook Academy.
 One of our tutors will take on the role of guest soloist and Musical Director Steven Mead alongside David Hirst will take the audience on a journey through the music worked on during the summer school week.
 The concert also gives the delegates an opportunity to play and accompany one of the leading lights of the brass banding world.